covalenthq/covalent-docs/content/en/docs/network/network-resources/operator-faq.md

 The initial set of Network Operators of the Covalent Network is operating as Block Specimen Producers which involves running a full Ethereum mainnet archive node with a Covalent extract and normalize worker sitting on top.

 Running a block specimen producer node is very input/output (I/O) intensive.
-Here, the requirements to run a BDP node matches that of running go-ethereum full node with some additional provisions.
+Here, the requirements to run a BSP node matches that of running go-ethereum full node with some additional provisions.

 **Hardware Requirements**

 The recommended configurations will make sure the sync is not lag prone and the node is able to keep up with the Ethereum network.

-Minimum requirements
+Minimum Requirements:

 - CPU with 2+ cores
 - 4GB RAM
 - 320GB free storage space to sync the Mainnet
 - 8 MBit/sec download Internet service

-Recommended
+Recommended:

-- Fast CPU (eg:-Intel Core i7-4770) with 4+ cores
+- Fast CPU with 4+ cores (e.g. Intel Core i7-4770)
-- >= 32 GB+ RAM
+- 32 GB+ RAM
 - Fast SSD with >= 500GB storage space
 - 25+ MBit/sec download Internet service

-**Software Requirements**
+**Software Requirements:**

-Install the given versions of the following software
+Install the given versions of the following software:

 - 64-bit Linux, Mac OS
 - SSL certificates